palomakop/palomakop.tv-11ty/src/now.md

 ### Recently watched

-*The Bride with White Hair* (1993)
+*The Ballad of Buster Scruggs* (2018)

 ### Current status

-Settling into New Haven and searching for a new job
+- Settling into New Haven & searching for a new job (view my [resume](/resume)!)
+- Preparing to attend a coding retreat at {% extLink "Recurse Center" "https://recurse.com" %}